Police: 4 killed in Washington state shooting - KTVZ

 Police: 4 killed in Washington state shooting

 TACOMA, Wash.
-(AP) — Police say four people were killed in a shooting in Tacoma.
+(AP) — Police say four people were killed in a shooting in Tacoma, Washington, and police were searching for at least one suspect.
 The Tacoma Police Department said on Twitter at about 5:30 p.m.
-Thursday that two females and one male had died and that one male was taken to a hospital with life-threatening injuries.
-Police said on Twitter at about 6:30 p.m. that the person taken to a hospital had died.
-Police said the shooting happened on the 4200 block of Everett Street, near the city’s Eastside neighborhood.
-Police called it an active scene and asked people to stay away from the area.
+Thursday that two females and one male had died and that one male was taken to a hospital.
+Police said on Twitter about an hour later that the person taken to a hospital had died.
+Police said the shooting happened on the city’s Eastside in the Salishan neighborhood.
+Police spokeswoman Wendy Haddow said it happened in an alley behind a residence at about 4:24 p.m.